Black Hawk Statue: Restoration

-Most recently, the statue restoration was completed and unwrapped in January of 2020, costing just under $250,000 to restore.
+Most recently, the statue restoration was completed and unwrapped in January 2020, costing just under $250,000 to restore.

 The statue was in need of restoration as some of the concrete had worn away.
 Plans had been made by Friends of the Black Hawk Statue Committee to begin restoration work in Spring 2014.
 Although delayed, resumed physical integrity tests and restoration restarted in Summer 2015.

 Efforts to restore the statue had been halted due to a dispute between the project manager and the conservator working on the statue.

 From June 2016 until June 1, 2018, the Black Hawk statue was wrapped with black tarp and ropes while it languished without further restoration.
 The Illinois Department of Natural Resources, owner of the statue, had no legislated funding for the project and could not proceed.
 In October 2017, concerned citizens organized as the Black Hawk Restoration committee.
 Several on the committee were on the original Friends of Black Hawk Group.
 It was their intention to invite IDNR to speak to the community of Oregon, Illinois, but they declined.
 Eventually, a meeting was held between the committee and the IDNR staff.
 It was agreed on March 28, 2018, that IDNR would remove the wrapping and the Black Hawk Restoration Committee would begin fundraising.
 On June 1, 2018, the wrapping was removed from the statue.
 On May 10, 2018, the Legislature of the State of Illinois passed a capital budget which funded a grant of $350,000 to IDNR.
 It was estimated that further repairs could cost up to $660,000. and that the grant to IDNR required matching funds from the public sector.
 The Black Hawk Restoration Committee agreed to take on the task.
 As of November 2018, nearly $600,000 had been raised, with plans for completing the restoration by August 2019.
 The statue was again covered with a protective wrapping.
 As of December 2019 the restoration was nearly complete.